-Thanksgiving is coming up.
+Wondering how to host Thanksgiving dinner on a budget this year?
 If you haven’t done so already, now is a good time to start planning.
 Thanksgiving can get really expensive.
-Therefore, in this article, I will give you 10 easy ways you can save money on Thanksgiving dinner.
+So, find out 11 easy ways you can save money on Thanksgiving dinner.

 Once you have an idea of how much you want to spend, make a list of what you need and how much it will cost.
 If you notice the total of the items on your list is more than your budget, consider cutting some things out.

 You also want to start saving in advance for your Thanksgiving dinner.
 An easy way to do this is to set up a Thanksgiving sinking fund.
 To learn more about sinking funds, read my detailed article “What Is A Sinking Fund And Why You Need It?“

 2. Start Planning

 If you want to save money on Thanksgiving dinner, you need to start planning as early as possible.
 You get the best deals when you plan in advance.
 This is because you can do some research and start comparison-shopping for the items on your list.